-Efforts the school district makes to seek parent input in making decisions for the school district and each school site.
+• Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2019-20)
+Opportunities for Parental Involvement (School Year 2020-2021)

 Loara High School has an active PTSA and many booster clubs that support student activities, academics, and athletics.
 Parents are also active participants in the School Site Council (SSC), WASC committees, Coffee with the Principal, Discipline Committee, School Safety Committee, English Learner Advisory Council (ELAC), and the Superintendent's Parent Advisory Council.
-These representative bodies drive change on campus through the collaborative development of the School Plan for Student Achievement, School Safety Plan, PBIS implementation, and the Response to Intervention and Instruction (Rt12) plan.
-Furthermore, parents are encouraged to volunteer in a variety of capacities: dance chaperones, morning supervisors, materials sorters, etc.
+These representative bodies drive change on campus through the collaborative development of the School Plan for Student Achievement, School Safety Plan, PBIS implementation, and the Response to Intervention and Instruction (Rtl2) plan.

 Loara's Counseling Department offers a variety of parent information nights that focus on many topics, such as four-year plans, financial assistance for college, homework help, at-risk counseling, and positive and healthy lifestyles.
 A mandatory meeting for parents of struggling 10th-graders is held annually to inform them about how they can work with the staff to promote their students' academic success.
-During the 16-17 school year, Loara offered parenting classes through Disciplina Positiva to support parents in maintaining a structured and nurturing home environment and the Parent Leadership Institute to teach them how to become more involved in the educational process and to advocate effectively for their students.
+During the 16-17 school year, Loara offered parenting classes through virtual Parent Leadership Classes to support parents in maintaining a structured and nurturing home environment and the Parent Leadership Institute to teach them how to become more involved in the educational process and to advocate effectively for their students.
 In addition, a parent leadership academy and other parent education courses were offered.
 College application and financial aid informational nights were held for parents as well as students.